✦ Body (& Ridges)

 Axomaurs are born underwater and spend their early childhood below the surface.
 They have no lungs and may have limbs that are only partially developed.
 However, as they grow, their limbs begin to strengthen and they also develop lungs, thus allowing them to move onto land.
 Upon reaching maturity, most pups keep their gills and prefer to live half their lives on land and half in the water.
 However, certain individuals will grow out of their gills, becoming the terrestrial subspecies that can now only breathe air.

-Tails come in a variety of shapes and sizes, though are always aquatic or reptilian in nature.
+Tails come in a variety of shapes and sizes, though are often aquatic or reptilian in nature.